2017, Vol. 4 Issue 3, Part A

 How to cite this article:

-Vinoy Krishna, Aniket Kumar, Ritu Pandey, Sandeep K Singh and Rajneesh Dwevedi.
+Vinoy Krishna, Aniket Kumar, Ritu Pandey, Sandeep K Singh, Rajneesh Dwevedi.
 The evolution of ecological sensitive zones in India: A case study of Western Ghats.
-International Journal of Fauna and Biological Studies.
-2017; 4(3): 20-25.
+Int J Fauna Biol Stud 2017;4(3):20-25.